sassoftware/restaf-server/packages/appjs/README.md

-# @sassoftware/restaf-server - web server in nodejs for SAS Viya Applications
+# @sassoftware/viya-api-server-nodejs - a REST API server for SAS Viya users

----

-Version 8

----
-restaf-server is an app server designed for rapid development and deployment of SAS Viya applications.
+> Note: This read me file needs to be rewritten viya-api-server-nodejs is an app server designed for rapid development and deployment of SAS Viya applications.

 The key features are: